uilianries/imgui/Glossary.md

 **Multi-Viewports**: refer to the feature (currently available in the `docking` branch) where Dear ImGui window can easily be moved outside the boundaries of your main application window.
 The multi-viewports feature provides an interface to interact with bindings in order to create its own application windows to host the floating Dear ImGui windows.

 **Widgets**: (same as Item): a single ImGui element (e.g. a `ImGui::Button()` or `ImGui::Text()` call).

+## Docking Terms

+**Docking**: refer to the Docking subsystem as a whole, or to the action of Docking one Window or Dock Node into another Window or Dock Node.

+**Dock Node**: carry a Tab Bar + zero or more Windows _or_ child dock nodes.
+A Dock Node can be either Floating Dock Node or a Dockspace.
+Dock Node are hosted by their Host Window.

+**Dockspace**: a dock node whose Host Window has been created by the user.
+This imply that the position and size of the dock node is not controlled by the Docking system.
+This also imply that the lifetime of the dock node is not controlled by the Docking system.

+**Dock Node Hierarchy**: a dock node and all its child dock nodes.

+**Floating Dock Node**: a dock node whose Host Window is automatically created and managed by the Docking system.
+They are generally freely moveable.

+**Root Dock Node**: a dock node that has no parent dock node.

+**Leaf Dock Node**: a dock node that that no child dock nodes.

+**Host Window**: the Window used to display docking decorations (Tab Bar, Close Button).
+In a Dock Node Hierarchy sitting over a Dockspace, the Host Window is always the window where the Dockspace was submitted.
+In a Dock Node Hierarchy sitting over a Floating Window, the Host Window is created thee Docking system.

 ## Multi-Viewports Terms